3. Setting Up Your Robin Cluster

 • The contract to be associated with the proxy server must already be created.
 This can be confirmed with the Robin.io Customer Success team.

-The following steps outline the process by which the License Proxy server can be deployed, activated and linked to the relevant Robin clusters:
+The following are the steps to deploy, activate a License Proxy server and link it to the relevant Robin clusters:

 # docker load -i license-proxy.tar